eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 4. Send the request.
 A `200 OK` response confirms that the Digital Twin has been successfully registered.

-### Step 2.4
+### Step 2.3

-If you encounter an error or need to update the Digital Twin, you can use the HTTPie request labeled "Step 2.4: Create Digital Twin / Modify Digital Twin" to make changes.
+If you encounter an error or need to update the Digital Twin, you can use the HTTPie request labeled "Step 2.3 Modify Digital Twin" to make changes.

 If everything works fine, then you have reached the end Explorer Path.